PetertheMD/nautune/README.md

 - [x] **Fixed offline mode toggle** - wave icon tap now works correctly
 - [x] **Offline album detail navigation** - tapping albums in offline mode opens detail instead of immediate playback
 - [x] **🛫 Offline-first boot** - app gracefully handles no network at startup and boots directly into offline mode with downloaded content
+- [x] **📄 Pagination** - albums and artists load 50 at a time with infinite scroll for smooth performance on large libraries

 ### 🚧 In Progress / Planned
 - [ ] Full player screen with lyrics display